-Evaluators may implement additional abilities that are not a matter of which function they support.
+Evaluators may implement capabilities in addition to the functions they support.
 The following sections describe some specific additional capabilities; evaluators may implement them, and documents may require them (though such documents need not be correctly recalculated on applications which do not implement them).
-Documents that depend on these other capabilities can still be considered "portable documents", but only if these additional capabilities are clearly noted (since not applications implement these additional capabilities).
+Documents that depend on these other capabilities can still be considered "portable documents", but only if these additional capabilities are clearly noted (since not all applications implement these additional capabilities).